Cintia0528/Cintia0528/README.md

 🌍 Globetrotting Strategic Thinker | Merging Management and Data Science 💼
 </p>

 Hello there!
-I'm Cintia, a strategic mind who thrives on challenges,currently as an aspiring Data Scientist.
+I'm Cintia, a strategic mind who thrives on challenges, currently as an aspiring Data Scientist.

 With 6 years of experience in consulting and management, including IT Project Management, and supported by my business administration degree, I've nurtured a passion for consistently pushing my limits to discover where the journey takes me.